aaronbloomfield/pdr/tutorials/02-gdb/index.md

 When a program crashes, you can see the list of subroutine calls that led to that point via the 'bt' command.
 This prints a *stack trace*, similar to what Java prints when an exception is thrown (but not caught).
-Each evel in that stack trace is called a *frame*.
+Each level in that stack trace is called a *frame*.
 Sometimes you may want to look at the variables and what-not a few frames up.
-To do so, you enter the `frame` comamnd.
+To do so, you enter the `frame` command.
 Consider the following program:

 ```